 Understand that it’s the holidays and you should enjoy them.
 This is a time for family and friends.
 Don’t be too hard on yourself when it comes to eating.
 The more you restrict your food cravings, the more you want to eat.
 Recognize it’s only one night and enjoy yourself, but be smart.
 Eat plenty of the healthy items being served and enjoy smaller portions of the not-so-healthy treats.

 Not only does water lubricate and cushion your joints, but it keeps your stomach full.

 5. Prioritize Sleep

 Sleep plays a big role in fitness, and a lot of people don’t get enough of it.
 For a restful night’s sleep, make sure your bed is comfortable, shut off all electronics 1.5 to 2 hours before bed, keep your room dark and limit your water intake at least 45 minutes to an hour before you go to bed.
-You can even play some relaxing music, such as YouTube’s delta waves, if you are having trouble falling asleep.
-Sleep eight to nine hours.
+Play relaxing music if you are having trouble falling asleep and aim for eight to nine hours a night.

 6. Limit TV Time and Partner Up

 Now is the time to spend with family and friends and catch up.
-If you are visiting another city, make it a point to go sight-seeing, walking as much as you can.
-Get out of the house or hotel and away from the TV so you can explore.
-Partner up with someone for a walk or go work out together.
+Try to get out of the house or hotel and away from the TV so you can explore.

 If, despite your best efforts, you weigh yourself in early January and you’ve gained a few pounds, don’t get down on yourself.
 Simply get back into your exercise routine, cut back to a normal diet and keep a positive attitude.
 And remember how much fun you had during the holiday season!